adaz0858/sep11-freedom-project/tool/learning-log.md

 * I went to find the setEffect function in the API to see what those numbers in the parenthesis meant.
 12/2/23
 * I continued from 11/27 and copied the code from API for setEffect() and compared the difference between the sound with the effect of filter and without the effect.
     * I heard that the sound with the effect of filter went from really muffled to becomming clear while the sound without effect sounded the same throughout.
+12/10/23
+* I didn't learn anything new for this week but I combined my knowledge on what I know about `setTempo()`, `insertMedia()`, and `setEffect()` and created a small music with those functions.
+* I tried making my tempo slower, hoping to create a sad song since sad songs have slow beats, but instead I created suspenseful music instead.
+This is fine because I am supposed to be creating suspenseful or creepy music for my freedom project with Angela.
+* I also learned that for `setEffect()`, you need to write the words in capitalization in order for the code to work.
+    * I wrote `setEffect(1, volume, gain, -55, 1, 0, 3)` instead of `setEffect(1, VOLUME, GAIN, -55, 1, 0, 3)` and it said that volume was not defined and my code couldn't run.
+This code allows my music to start out with a low volume and gain volume as the song runs.